-(b) Expenses of the Selling Shareholders.
-Each Selling Shareholder (other than Brentwood, in the case of clause (i) of this Section 4(b)), severally, will pay the following expenses incident to the performance of its obligations under this Agreement: (i) the fees and disbursements of its counsel and accountants, and (ii) underwriting discounts and commissions with respect to the Securities sold by it to the Underwriters.

-(c) Allocation of Expenses.
-Anything herein to the contrary notwithstanding, the provisions of this Section 4 shall not affect any agreement that the Company and the Selling Shareholders have made or may make for the allocation or sharing of such expenses and costs.

-(d) Termination of Agreement.
-If this Agreement is terminated by the Representatives in accordance with the provisions of Section 5 or Section 9(a)(i) hereof, the Company shall reimburse the Underwriters for all of their out-of-pocket expenses, including the reasonable fees and disbursements of counsel for the Underwriters.

-SECTION 5.
-Conditions of Underwriters' Obligations and Principal Selling Shareholders' Obligations.
-The obligations of the several Underwriters and the several Principal Selling Shareholders hereunder are subject to the accuracy of the representations and warranties of the Company and the Selling Shareholders contained in this Agreement and in certificates of any officer of the Company or any subsidiary of the Company or signed by or on behalf of any Selling Shareholder pursuant to the provisions hereof, to the performance by the Company and the Selling Shareholders of their respective covenants and other obligations hereunder, and to the following further conditions (provided that clauses (c), (h), (i), (j) and (p) of this Section 5 shall be conditions to the obligations of the several Underwriters but not conditions to the obligations of the several Principal Selling Shareholders):

-(a) Effectiveness of Registration Statement.
+- (b) Expenses of the Selling Shareholders.
+Each Selling Shareholder (other than Brentwood, in the case of clause (i) of this Section 4(b)), severally, will pay the following expenses incident to the performance of its obligations under this Agreement: (i) the fees and disbursements of its counsel and accountants, and (ii) underwriting discounts and commissions with respect to the Securities sold by it to the Underwriters. - (c) Allocation of Expenses.
+Anything herein to the contrary notwithstanding, the provisions of this Section 4 shall not affect any agreement that the Company and the Selling Shareholders have made or may make for the allocation or sharing of such expenses and costs. - (d) Termination of Agreement.
+If this Agreement is terminated by the Representatives in accordance with the provisions of Section 5 or Section 9(a)(i) hereof, the Company shall reimburse the Underwriters for all of their out-of-pocket expenses, including the reasonable fees and disbursements of counsel for the Underwriters. - SECTION 5.
+Conditions of Underwriters' Obligations.
+The obligations of the several Underwriters hereunder are subject to the accuracy of the representations and warranties of the Company and the Selling Shareholders contained in this Agreement and in certificates of any officer of the Company or signed by or on behalf of any Selling Shareholder pursuant to the provisions hereof, to the performance by the Company and the Selling Shareholders of their respective covenants and other obligations hereunder, and to the following further conditions: - (a) Effectiveness of Registration Statement.
 The Registration Statement, including any Rule 462(b) Registration Statement, has become effective and at Closing Date (or the applicable Option Closing Date, as the case may be) no stop order suspending the effectiveness of the Registration Statement shall have been issued under the 1933 Act or proceedings therefor initiated or threatened by the Commission, and any request on the part of the Commission for additional information shall have been complied with to the reasonable satisfaction of counsel to the Underwriters.
-The Prospectus shall have been filed with the Commission pursuant to Rule 424(b) within the time period prescribed by such Rule, and prior to Closing Date, the Company shall have provided evidence satisfactory to the Representatives of such timely filing.

-(b) Opinion of Counsel for Company.
-At Closing Date, the Representatives and the Principal Selling Shareholders shall have received the opinion, dated as of Closing Date, of Preston Gates & Ellis LLP, counsel for the Company ("Company Counsel"), in form and substance satisfactory to counsel for the Underwriters, together with signed or reproduced copies of such letter for each of the other Underwriters, to the effect set forth in Exhibit F hereto and to such further effect as counsel to the Underwriters may reasonably request.
+The Prospectus shall have been filed with the Commission pursuant to Rule 424(b) within the time period prescribed by such Rule, and prior to Closing Date, the Company shall have provided evidence satisfactory to the Representatives of such timely filing. - (b) Opinion of Counsel for Company.
+At Closing Date, the Representative shall have received the opinion, dated as of Closing Date, of Preston Gates & Ellis LLP, counsel for the Company ("Company Counsel"), in form and substance satisfactory to counsel for the Underwriters, together with signed or reproduced copies of such letter for each of the other Underwriters, to the effect set forth in Exhibit F hereto and to such further effect as counsel to the Underwriters may reasonably request. - (c) Opinion of Counsel for Underwriters.
+At Closing Date, the Representatives shall have received the opinion, dated as of Closing Date, of Sidley Austin Brown & Wood Ilp, counsel for the Underwriters, together with signed or reproduced copies of such letter for each of the other Underwriters, with respect to this Agreement, the Securities, the Registration Statement and the